Rachico/calendar-app/README.md

-# Project Description
+# Project Description 📅
-This calendar app 📅 gives you the ability to publish your availabilities and give other people the possibility to schedule a meeting with you 🤝🏿 by picking a time slot, making a reservation and receiving a meeting invite by email 📧
+This calendar app gives you the ability to publish your availabilities and give other people the possibility to schedule a meeting with you by picking a time slot, making a reservation and receiving a meeting invite by email.

 # Requirements
 Install Docker (based on your OS)